SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ### Soul Cake

 Put on the ground to eat.
-Similar to vanilla cakes, providing nutrition 3 and 30s Undead Affinity effect each slice.
+Similar to vanilla cakes, providing nutrition 3 and 1.5 min Undead Affinity effect each slice.

 ### Soul Cake Slice

 The non-block variation of Soul Cake.
-Each item provides nutrition 9 and 90s Undead Affinity.
+Each item provides nutrition 9 and 5 min Undead Affinity.

 ### Enderberry